jsharkey13/iphone_backup_decrypt/README.md

 Requires [Python 3.8](https://www.python.org/) or higher.

-The code requires a cryptographic library providing the `Crypto` name.
-Use `pycryptodome` (but note that this clashes with `pycrypto`, if that is already installed).

 The backup decryption keys are protected using 10 million rounds of PBKDF2 with SHA256, then 10 thousand further iterations of PBKDF2 with SHA-1.
-To speed up decryption, `fastpbkdf2` is desirable; otherwise the code will fall back to using standard library functions.
+To speed up decryption, `fastpbkdf2` is desirable; otherwise the code will fall back to using `pycryptodome`'s implementation.
-The fallback is much slower, but does not require the complicated build and install of `fastpbkdf2`.
+The fallback is ~50% slower at the initial backup decryption step, but does not require the complicated build and install of `fastpbkdf2`.

 Install via `pip`:
 ```shell script